cloudant-labs/hind-cite/docs/blog/buildingHiNsight.md

 .com)).
 The problem is it is SUPER low-level.
 Want to draw a bar chart?
 You have to figure out the X & Y coordinates of each point!
 With D3, hard things are doable, and easy things are hard.
 (Hard compared to matplotlib plt.bar()!)

-For HiNsight, I wanted to see if I could code faster, maybe at the expense of some flexibility.
+For hind-cite, I wanted to see if I could code faster, maybe at the expense of some flexibility.
 There are few frameworks built on top of D3.
 I first tried [Rickshaw](http:/code.shutterstock.com/rickshaw).
 Rickshaw was super cool and their code and their charts are beautiful.
 But in my day playing with it I realized: 1) I'd have to customize it; 2) the Rickshaw way of doing to things is pretty different from stock D3; and 3) the community is